Multiplex STR Kits, Inhibitor Handling and Low-Template DNA

 Post-PCR clean-up removes residual primers, primer dimers, and unused dNTPs from the amplification product before CE injection.
 At standard template inputs these are handled by the Hi-Di formamide denaturation step; at low template inputs, primer dimer peaks can obscure the small allele peaks produced by low-copy amplification.
 ExoSAP-IT (Applied Biosystems), which combines Exonuclease I (degrades single-stranded primers) and Shrimp Alkaline Phosphatase (dephosphorylates free dNTPs), is used in some validated low-template SOPs to clean the amplified product before CE injection.

 Probabilistic genotyping is the analytical partner to low-template amplification.
 Software such as STRmix (developed by ESR New Zealand and the FSANZ validation consortium), TrueAllele (Cybergenetics), and EuroForMix (Oslo University Hospital) models the stochastic effects of low-template amplification probabilistically and computes a likelihood ratio that accounts for allelic drop-out and drop-in rather than forcing a binary present/absent allele call.
-Without probabilistic genotyping, a low-template partial profile is very difficult to interpret correctly in a mixture context.
+Without probabilistic genotyping, a low-template partial profile is very difficult to interpret correctly in a mixture context, the mixture interpretation algorithms are described in mixture deconvolution and probabilistic genotyping.

 | Inhibitor | Primary source | Mechanism | Remediation |